kubevirt/kubevirt/docs/architecture.md

     * VirtualMachineInstanceReplicaSet (VMIRS) Bar
         -> VirtualMachineInstance (VMI) Bar

-VirtualMachineInstance (VMI) are the custom resource that represents the basic ephemeral building block of an instance.
+VirtualMachineInstance (VMI) is the custom resource that represents the basic ephemeral building block of an instance.
 In a lot of cases this object won't be created directly by the user but by a high level resource.
-High level resources fot VMI can be:
+High level resources for VMI can be:
 * VirtualMachine (VM) - StateFul VM that can be stopped and started while keeping the VM data and state.
 * VirtualMachineInstanceReplicaSet (VMIRS) - Similar to pods ReplicaSet, a group of ephemeral VMIs with similar configuration defined in a template.